Planetary Unfolding

 Planetary Unfolding (1981) is an album of electronic ambient music by composer and keyboardist Michael Stearns.
 It is considered a classic of ambient music.

 Overview

 Michael Stearns became a resident composer/musician at Emily Conrad's meditation classes in 1975.
 He initially composed and performed on a Minimoog and various electro-acoustic instruments.
-In 1979 he was introduced to the Serge modular synthesizer by Kevin Braheny who owned a 15-panel system (dubbed "The Mighty Serge"), which he used on Morning Jewel.
+In 1979 he was introduced to the Serge modular synthesizer by Kevin Braheny who owned a 15-panel system (dubbed "The Mighty Serge"), which Stearns used on Morning Jewel.
 He then built his own 12-panel Serge.
 With this he performed electronic music that was evocative of space.

 Planetary Unfolding was recorded around 1981, when Michael left Conrad's Continuum Studio.
 The musical ideas that Michael had been performing on the Serge were combined and developed, giving birth to 52 minutes of music divided into two parts, each part featuring three segments.